gcapes/git-course/09-conclusion.md

 doi:[10.1186/1751-0473-8-7](http://dx.doi.org/10.1186/1751-0473-8-7) - survey
 of the range of ways in which version control can help research.
 * [Visual Git Reference](http://marklodato.github.com/visual-git-guide/index-en.html)
-- pictorial representations of what Git commands do.
+(pictorial representations of what Git commands do)
 * [Pro Git](http://git-scm.com/book) - the "official" online Git book.
 * [Version control by example](http://www.ericsink.com/vcbe/) - an acclaimed online book on version control by Eric Sink.